-Gun'ko, V.M, Betz, W.R, Patel, S, Murphy, M.C and Mikhalovsky, S.V (2006) Adsorption of lipopolysaccharide on carbon sieves Carbon, 44 (7). pp. 1258-1262.
+Gun'ko, V.M., Betz, W.R., Patel, S., Murphy, M.C. and Mikhalovsky, Sergey (2006) Adsorption of lipopolysaccharide on carbon sieves Carbon, 44 (7). pp. 1258-1262.
 ISSN 0008-6223Full text not available from this repository.

 Adsorption of lipopolysaccharide, LPS, on carbon sieves Carboxen 1003 and Carboxen 1010 has been studied.
 LPS adsorption kinetics is initially faster on smaller size (1–10 μm) particles of predominantly microporous Carboxen 1010 compared to Carboxen 1003 (150–200 μm) particles.
 However, the adsorption capacity of micro/meso/macroporous Carboxen 1003 by LPS is higher than that of Carboxen 1010 since the former carbon has wider pores that can accommodate large lipopolysaccharide molecules or their agglomerates.
 Carboxen 1010 probably adsorbs LPS mainly on the external (macropore) surface.

 |Subjects:||C000 Biological and Biomedical Sciences > C700 Molecular Biology, Biophysics and Biochemistry|

 |Faculties:||Faculty of Science and Engineering > School of Pharmacy and Biomolecular Sciences > Biomedical Materials|

 Actions (login required)